Most collapses don’t announce themselves. They keep their appointments.

 “What broke stays where it broke.”

-Onscreen, Leo kept going, the words clipped like filings.
+Onscreen, Leo went on, the words clipped like filings.
 “Pretrial noise doesn’t decide cases.
 Judges do.
 Motions do.”

 The bin slid forward.
 Belt.
 Keys.
 Watch.
-He took his time, enough to feel the room watching.
+He took his time.
+The room watched.

 Shawn handed over his badge.
+The smile left first.

 His thumb pressed harder into the badge.
 Plastic complained.
 A thin white fracture split the corner.